WICG/digital-goods/security-privacy-self-review.md

 ## 2.13 How does this specification distinguish between behavior in first-party and third-party contexts?

-Supporting the API in third-party contexts is probably not necessary?
+The API should not function in third-party contexts.
+Furthermore, the API should require the "payment" permission policy, as [defined in the Payment Request API](https://w3c.github.io/payment-request/#permissions-policy) - if disabled, the user agent should act as if there are no available payment methods.

 ## 2.14 How does this specification work in the context of a user agent’s Private Browsing or "incognito" mode?

 The specification assumes an authenticated user, which is not usually the case in incognito mode.
-The user agent _should_ act as if there are no available payment methods in incognito mode.
+The user agent should act as if there are no available payment methods in incognito mode.

 ## 2.15 Does this specification have a "Security Considerations" and "Privacy Considerations" section?